ballerina-platform/ballerina-spec/beps/tool-persist/1411_multi_model_support_for_bal_persist.md

 ### Risks

 - **Increased Complexity**: Introducing multiple models increases the complexity of the persist tool and may lead to a steeper learning curve for new users
+- **Migration Conflicts**: Although each model has independent migration history, developers must be careful not to create conflicting schema changes in the database if multiple models target the same database
-- **Documentation Overhead**: Comprehensive documentation will be needed to guide developers on best practices for organizing multiple models
+- **Documentation Overhead**: Comprehensive documentation will be needed to guide developers on best practices for organizing multiple models and managing migrations

 ### Assumptions